youjung822/17Fall_CS6300SDP/GroupProject/Design-Individual/tkhan30/design-information.md

 >**13)** The User Interface (UI) shall be intuitive and responsive.

 Implementing a GUI is not required as part of this application.
 In my design, I have leveraged the command line for all user interaction and it is described under each requirement above.
+Vi